epic-open-source/seismometer/docs/user_guide/index.rst

 Create Configuration Files
 --------------------------

-Configuration files provide the instructions and details needed to build the Notebook for your dataset.
+Configuration files provide the instructions and details needed to create the Notebook for your dataset.
 It can be provided in one or several YAML files.
 The configuration includes several sections: